Aylmer Bourke Lambert: Herbarium

 Lambert acquired a number of significant herbarium collections including those of Johann Reinhold Forster, Archibald Menzies and Henry de Ponthieu.
 He also amassed a large collection of specimens and drawings from Australia in the era immediately following the arrival of the First Fleet.
 Contributors included Governor Arthur Phillip, Surgeon-General John White, Colonel William Paterson, Major Robert Ross, Major Francis Grose and Philip Gidley King.

 Lambert's collection of 50,000 preserved plant specimens, along with his extensive library, was consulted by authors and botanists including Robert Brown, De Candolle, Martius, George Don and David Don.
 It was auctioned following his death in 317 lots and specimens can be found in botanical collections around the world.

 Linnean Society

 Lambert was one of the founding fellows of the Linnean Society in 1788.
-In 1796 Lambert was appointed by James Edward Smith as one of the four Vice-Presidents of the Linnean Society of London.
-He held this position until his death in 1842.
+In 1796 Lambert was appointed by James Edward Smith as one of the four vice-presidents of the Linnean Society of London.
+He held this position until his death at his home on Kew Green in 1842.